Selindek/spring-data-jpa-acl/acl/README.md

 ## Spring Data Rest Webmvc

 If you want to create a restful API using Spring's data-rest module all you have to do is include the proper spring package.
 All of the rest endpoints will be automatically secured by the ACL.
-Even when you try to create or modify an object with associations, only the links that points to object you have permission to will be created.
+Even when you try to create or modify an object with associations, only the links that point to objects you have permission to will be created.
 So if somebody tries to manually create a http request for adding a link to a document then it will be added only if the given user has at least read permission to the given document, because each objects are loaded via the proper repository method and each of these methods are secured by the ACL.

 The same rules apply to all properties.
 So even if you have "read" access to one of your fellow group-members, if you try to access all of his documents using

 	GET /people/23/documents

-You will see only those of his documents what you have permission to via some way.
+You will see only those of his documents which you have permission to via some way.
 (Eg. you can see the documents he shared with your WorkGroups, but you cannot see the documents he shared with other WorkGroups where you are not a member)

-## Failed permission-checks
+## Failed permission-checks and exceptions

 The ACL always checks the permission against of the current authentication.
-If there is no authentication object in the `SecurityContextHolder` then all permission-check will fail.
+If there is no authentication object in the `SecurityContextHolder` then all permission-checks will fail.
 So if you want to use repository methods without an authentication present (like asynchronous methods, scripts) then make sure you only call the methods with `withoutPermissionChek` postfix or methods annotated with `@NoAcl`.

-If the permission-check fails the repository methods either throw exception or ignore the object without proper permission.
-In general if a method affects multiple entities then it will ignore the ones without permission, if it affects only one entity then it throw an exception.
+If a permission-check fails the repository methods either throw exception or ignore the object without proper permission.
+In general if a method affects multiple entities then it will ignore the ones without permission, if it affects only one entity then it throws an exception.
 All permission-exceptions extends the `InsufficientAclPermissionException` class.
-There are separate exceptions for each type of methods:
+There are exceptions for each type of methods:
 `AclCreatePermissionException`
 `AclReadPermissionException`
 `AclUpdatePermissionException`